Can a Seller Refuse to Pay a Buyer's Agent?

-The buyer's agent fee is also now negotiable between buyers and their agents, and buyers must sign a written agreement outlining the fee and services before touring homes.[3]
+Now, buyer's agent fees are negotiated directly between buyers and their agents.
+Buyers must also sign a written agreement that spells out the agent’s fee and services before touring homes.[3]

 Can a seller refuse to pay commissions?